utsuboco/r3f-perf/README.md

 ## Todo

 - Use performance.measureUserAgentSpecificMemory() with chrome 89.
 See https://github.com/RenaudRohlinger/r3f-perf/issues/7
+- Potential change of the GPU analyzer with settimout that is not clamped anymore in Chrome 90 (14 april) https://www.chromestatus.com/feature/4889002157015040
 - Values and graphs refresh frequency parameter
 - Improve graph SVG position